joyall2812/joyall2812/README.md

 - 👀 I’m interested in data science,python,bioinformatics,literature etc etc
 - 🌱 I’m currently learning data science and artificial intelligence
 - 💞️ I’m looking to collaborate on ...
-- 📫 reach me on email:joyalvs380@gmail.com
+- 📫 reach me on instagram:_minato_ackerman or joyalvs30@gmail.com

 <!---
 joyall2812/joyall2812 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.